 Because sharks are slow-growing, long-living fish that usually produce few offspring, many species are at high risk of overfishing.
-A high demand for shark products makes them even more vulnerable, with an estimated 40-176 million sharks being traded in 2000 after being finned25.
+It is estimated that 97 to 100 million sharks are killed every year for the shark market, with many of these ending up in the shark fin trade.

 Requirements to demonstrate that shark finning is not taking place in a certified fishery were introduced into the MSC Standard in 2013.
 We have seen a dramatic decline in incidents of shark finning within MSC certified tuna fisheries.
-For example, the MSC certified PNA purse seine skipjack fishery achieving a 99% reduction between 2013 and 201926 (see case study on page 64).
+For example, the MSC certified PNA purse seine skipjack fishery achieved a 99% reduction between 2013 and 2019 (see case study on page 72).